Sagardas72/jfrog-demo/resources/docs/getting-started.md

 ## Getting started
 This document will help you setup your own demo environment on your local workstation

-### Set up Artifactory & Jenkins Servers with Docker
+### Set up Artifactory & Jenkins Server with Docker

 #### Prerequisites
 1. Have docker installed locally on your workstation.
-Follow [this link](https://docs.docker.com/get-docker/) to help install docker locally if not already done.
+Follow [this link](https://docs.docker.com/get-docker/) to install docker locally if not already done.
 2. Have a trial license for JFrog available.
 It can be gotten from https://jfrog.com/start-free/

 #### Setup Jenkins in Docker